ObjectIsAdvantag/hackathon-resources/hackvivatech-paris/README.md

 ## CMX Starter Kit

 ### CMX getting started

 First of all and before going through a deep dive in the CMX infra made available for the VivaTech Deep Tech Hackathon, I recommend you start with the getting started [on DevNet](https://developer.cisco.com/site/cmx-mobility-services/).

-So then, you will be able to do the [4 learning labs](https://learninglabs.cisco.com/modules/dna-cmx-mse) which can be done within 1 hour.
+Then, you will be able to do the [4 learning labs](https://learninglabs.cisco.com/modules/dna-cmx-mse) which can be completed in an hour.

 In those learning labs, you will go through the [CMX APIs](https://cmxlocationsandbox.cisco.com/apidocs/) and play with a live system using the [DevNet CMX Sandbox](https://cmxlocationsandbox.cisco.com/)

 ### CMX resources and VivaTech infra details